galiacheng/doc4azurewls/WebLogicOnAKS/SetupSimpleClusterManually/README.md

 ## Create Azure Kubernetes Service (AKS) Cluster

 AKS is a managed Kubernetes service that lets you quickly deploy and manage clusters.
-To learn more, please go to [Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/).
+To learn more, please go to the [Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/) overview page.
 We will deploy an Azure Kubernetes Service (AKS) cluster using the Azure CLI.

 We will disable http-appliaction-routing by default, if you want to